ertdfgcvb/MovingType/README.txt

 -------------------------------------------------------------------------------
 Examples

-A few examples mostly built by students are included with the application: use keys F1 to F6 to load different font sets.
+A few examples built by students are included with the application: press F1 to F12 to load different font sets (wait for loading).

 -------------------------------------------------------------------------------
 Extra keys